 "No one in my family has been to university before so it's entering a different territory," he says.
 "It's the adult world... at Aorere if your work is late, they give you a chance.
 But I know university won't be like that.
 But I'm good on deadlines.
 I've just got to stay focused, stay disciplined."

 The universities argue they do offer significant support to at-risk students, although all express a strong desire to do better.
-Otago, Victoria, Waikato, Canterbury and AUT provided the Weekend Herald long lists of their equity programmes and scholarships, which they use to help students with pastoral support, mentoring and finances.
-Auckland did not respond to questions.
+Auckland, Otago, Victoria, Waikato, Canterbury and AUT provided the Weekend Herald long lists of their equity programmes and scholarships, which they use to help students with pastoral support, mentoring and finances.

 Some of the universities say they have gone to great lengths to widen participation.
 AUT, for example ran a large number of foundation courses, and a summer course named Uni Prep, aimed at softening the transition from school.
 It also built a campus in South Auckland.